jonahgroup/SnackWatcher/README.md

 # Snack Watcher
-Starting as a [Jonah Group](http://www.jonahgroup.com) working group project, **Snack Watcher** is designed to watch the company's "Snack Table".
-If there is some new "Snack" presented on the "Snack Table", it could be used to report the event onto a chat channels, email or messaging saying "Snack Happened!", posting an image and trying to classify the snacks that it observed.
+Starting as a fun [Jonah Group](http://www.jonahgroup.com) project, the **Snack Watcher** is designed to watch the company's "Snack Table".
+If there are some new "Snacks" presented on the "Snack Table", it can be used to report the event onto chat channels, emails or messages saying "Snack Happened!", posting an image and trying to classify the snacks that it observed.
+It supports both as web site for interactive snack viewing and RESTful API for programmatic snack querying.

 It is open source in hope of advancing the sharing spirit and snacking fun within your company!